 Homemade sauce is always better, and you can’t beat this 10 Minute Teriyaki Sauce!
-Chances are, you’ll have everything you need right in your pantry!
+Chances are, you’ll have everything you’ll need right in your pantry!

 I’m always preparing a sauce for something or another.
 If it’s not a pasta dish, then it’s a chicken dish, or a dip.
 Yes, in our home, a dip is a sauce too, because I will often use a dip as a sauce.
 If you take a look at my Artichoke and Spinach Dip Pizza, you’ll know exactly what I’m talking about.

-teriyaki sauce!
 Use up what you need to, but freeze the rest and just thaw it and re-heat it later.
-You can even portion the leftover sauce out into individual ice-cube holes and freeze them that way.
+You can even portion the leftover sauce out into ice-cube trays and freeze them that way.
 When completely frozen, pop them out and save them in a freezer-friendly resealable bag.
-Take out one or two when you need them and keep the rest frozen.
-The sauce will last up to three months in a frozen state.
+Take out one or two when you need them and keep the rest frozen for up to three months.

 Oh, you really need to take a look at this recipe!
 Homemade Enchilada Sauce is the perfect freezer sauce.
 And, as you know, Dear Reader, enchilada sauce is good on almost anything!
-And, if it’s the last thing you do, and just because I can never get enough of this stuff, even though it’s not really freezer-friendly, you’ve got to check out my Newfoundland Donair Sauce.
-Don’t worry about it not being freezer-friendly, because there’s never any leftovers to freeze anyway.
-Trust me!
+Try my sauce in Kylee’s chicken enchilada recipe!

 Well, that’s a whole lot of sauce talk!
 Doesn’t that sound like the name of a future entertainment/gossip talk show?
 You heard it here first, folks!

-When all is said and done, nothing beats a good sauce recipe and nothing beats the ease of this 10 Minute Teriyaki Sauce.
+When all is said and done, nothing beats a good sauce recipe and nothing beats the ease of this sauce.
 Serve this sauce over sauteed chicken, baste it on some thin cut beef strips and throw them on the grill, drizzle a little over some fried rice, etc. It’s simply delicious!

 10 Minute Teriyaki Sauce